 It's true that aristocrats like Lady Catherine De Bourgh do not escape Austen's satiric pen.
 She dismisses the Dowager Viscountess Dalrymple and her daughter in Persuasion as being undeserving of any special deference because, without their titles, they are quite ordinary people.
 But where Austen used a barb, others used a bludgeon.
-For example, Charlotte Smith's Ethelinde features several scathing portrayals of rich, decadent aristocrats who gamble, carouse and go after pretty girls, including the heroine.
-In Albert, or, the Wilds of Strathnarven, a young nobleman lusts after the pretty daughter of one of his tenants.
+For example, Charlotte Smith's Ethelinde features several scathing portrayals of rich, decadent aristocrats who gamble, carouse and go after the heroine or other pretty girls.
+In Albert, or, the Wilds of Strathnarven (1799), a young nobleman lusts after the pretty daughter of one of his tenants.
 He offers her a job as a housemaid on his estate, then rapes her.
 His fiancée refuses to marry him once she hears about it.
-She marries the son of a merchant and she is cast out of her family as a result.
+She marries the son of a merchant instead and she is cast out of her family as a result.

 So, if we are going to expound on Austen's daring social criticism, I think it's important for the sake of context to point out that many authors wrote even more critical portraits of their world.
 If Austen is a social critic, I'd ask, compared to whom?

-Next post: A forgotten female writer of the middling class, Elizabeth Helme.
+Previous post: Money, money, money Next post: A forgotten female writer of the middling class, Elizabeth Helme

 More about Austen and social class in this post.
 Speaking of descriptions of elegant mansions and carriages, as I mentioned above, Jane Austen's nephew pointed out that she didn't go in for this sort of thing: "First, that she is entirely free from the vulgarity, which is so offensive in some novels, of dwelling on the outward appendages of wealth or rank, as if they were things to which the writer was unaccustomed," that is, if the writer was from the middling or lower classes.